simonberner/game-of-life-js/README.md

 4. A living cell with 4 or more neighbours will die of overpopulation.

 In short this means:
-0 -> 3 live neighbours -> 1 (A dead cell will come alive if exactly 3 neighbours are living.)
+- 0 -> 3 live neighbours -> 1 (A dead cell will come alive if exactly 3 neighbours are living.)
-1 -> <2 live neighbours || >3 live neighbours -> 0 (A living cell with less than 2 or more than 3 living neighbours dies.)
+- 1 -> <2 live neighbours || >3 live neighbours -> 0 (A living cell with less than 2 or more than 3 living neighbours dies.)

+## Definitions
+- universe: 2D grid
+- 2D grid: consists of columns x and rows y

 ## How to run
 ### Jest-Tests